Oluwaseun241/Weather-app/README.md

 # Function
 It checks the location of the device and it brings the most accurate current weather information

+Click on the degree section to change from degree Celsius to Fahrenheit

 # Updates
 More updates coming soon.....